 Comfort is a simple concept.

-A good chair should begin by having a firm but a yielding seat that maximizes the amount of comfort you’ll feel despite the time spent sitting.
+A good chair should begin by having a firm but the yielding seat that maximizes the amount of comfort you’ll feel despite the time spent sitting.
 Also, the seat and the back of the chair should be able to wick moisture so you don’t get sweaty on hot days, which can be very uncomfortable.

 The seat should be also wide enough so that people with a bigger structure can sit comfortably without feeling like they’re cramped in.
 Furthermore, the armrests should be nicely contoured for the elbow and upper arms to lean comfortably on, and be made from soft fabric so that you don’t jar your arms or elbow against it.